THE KNIGHTS TEMPLAR IN SPAINLondon Regalia

 THE KNIGHTS TEMPLAR IN SPAIN

-The Battle of Las Navas de Tolosa marked a turning point in Spanish Christian history.
-So Christian forces started to overwhelm the Muslim caliphate.
-The Knights Templar were at the forefront of the long wars between the Muslim rulers of the southern half of the Iberian peninsula and what is now Spain and Portugal.
+The Battle of Las Navas de Tolosa was a watershed moment in Christian history in Spain.
+As a result, Christian soldiers began to encircle the Muslim kingdom.
+The Knights Templar were at the forefront of long wars between Muslim rulers of the Iberian peninsula’s southern half and what is now Spain and Portugal.

 Castle of Miravet:

-The medieval castle of Miravet is one of the best examples of the architecture of the Order of the Templars in Europe.
-It is situated in Rive Ebro.
-The Castle’s original building is Arab.
-It was built in the defensive style of the castle Terra Santa.
-After its conquest in 1153, this building is property of the Christian and Ramon Berenguer IV gave it to Pere de Rovira, master of the Knights Templar.
+The mediaeval castle of Miravet is regarded as one of Europe’s finest examples of Templar architecture.
+Rive Ebro is the location.
+The original structure of the castle is Arab.
+So, It was constructed in the defensive style of the Terra Santa castle.
+This building became Christian property after its conquest in 1153, and Ramon Berenguer IV granted it to Pere de Rovira, master of the Knights Templar.

 Castle of Monzón:

-The castle was given to the Knights Templar at the end of the 11th century.
+The Knights Templar were given the castle at the end of the 11th century.
 So It became one of their most important lands.
-In 1143, the Knights Templar took over the castle.
-It was converted into a convent by their soldier-monks.
-It’s complete with military Cistercian structures.
-The future King of Aragon got his primary education here.
+The castle was taken over by the Knights Templar in 1143.
+And Their soldier-monks converted it into a convent.
+It’s fully equipped with Cistercian military structures.
+Here, the future King of Aragon received his primary schooling also.